If you want peace of mind, an annuity can go a long way.

 Always shop around for annuity.
 Make sure you use an adviser or broker who’s able to recommend products from across the whole market.
 Not just a handful of providers.

 This pays a guaranteed income for life that never falls below the amount payable initially.
-In other words, you’ll receive the same income for the rest of your life, with arrangements for your income to increase each year.
+In other words, you’ll receive the same income for the rest of your life and it may increase each year depending on the options chosen.

 Impaired or enhanced annuities